theovgl/theovgl/README.md

 My name is Théo Vogel, I'm a developer based in France.

-I'm really passionate about web development.
 I'm mostly proficient in front-end (React, Next.js, Svelte) but I'm really excited to learn more about back-end too!

-🌱 I’m currently having a lot of fun learning Go!
-I was feeling rusty and I missed back-end areas, it was time to do something about it!

-📫 Feel free to reach me on [LinkedIn](www.linkedin.com/in/theo-vogel), [Mastodon](https://piaille.fr/@theovgl) or by email contact[at]theovogel[dot]fr
+📫 Feel free to reach me on [LinkedIn](www.linkedin.com/in/theo-vogel), or by email contact[at]theovogel[dot]fr

 <!--
 **theovgl/theovgl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.